 The iris is the colored portion of the eye that is responsible in controlling the diameter of the pupil.
 This part of the eye controls how much light enters the pupil and reaches the retina, which affects how well we see things.
 When the iris becomes inflamed due to many different reasons, iritis occurs.

 Iritis can be a result of many different things, including trauma.
 A single but sharp blow in the eye could cause your iris to be inflamed.
-According to a Newport Beach personal injury lawyer, eye trauma can be a result of automobile accidents, defective airbags, or dangerous eye solutions.
+According to a Newport Beach personal injury lawyer website, eye trauma can be a result of automobile accidents, defective airbags, or dangerous eye solutions.
 Apart from trauma, iritis can also be a result of one or more of these:

 - Infections – Tuberculosis and syphilis have been associated with iritis.
 Shingles may also increase your risk of this eye condition

 - Certain medications – Certain antibiotic and antiviral medications may trigger iritis.

 - Underlying medical conditions – These include Behcet’s disease and juvenile rheumatoid arthritis